solita/solita.github.com/_posts/2020-05-13-easy-steps-to-techdebt.md

 Since Agile allows us to skip planning, we need to embrace it fanatically.
-Agile is all about creating new features for customers with out planning ahead.
+Agile is all about creating new features for customers without planning ahead.
 The key is to have as many features possible in production with as little planning as possible.
 Agile is purely a numbers game.
 More is more,
 thus there is no reason to rework on something that has been deployed already.

-The take away to is to remember that back in the Waterfall days technical debt did not exist yet, so we want to avoid falling back to that time with all cost.
+The takeaway is to remember that back in the Waterfall days technical debt did not exist yet, so we want to avoid falling back to that time with all cost.

 Take agile seriously.